-With micro fat transfer, the fat is added droplet by droplet.
-It’s a very precise art and requires a high level of skill.
-Volume is slowly built up until an optimal level is achieved, which means you can avoid an “over-filled” look and the result is completely natural looking.
+With micro fat transfer, the fat is added very precisely, drop by drop, requiring a high level of skill.
+Volume is slowly built up until an optimal level is achieved, avoiding an “over-filled” look and a completely natural looking result.

-What’s more, the material being used as a filler - your own body fat - is completely natural.
-It behaves naturally, with the correct texture and movement.
-Rather than adding anything foreign or synthetic to your body, it’s simply a case of restoring fat to the areas where it used to be.
+In addition to this the material being used as a filler - your own body fat - is completely natural.
+It behaves naturally, with the correct texture and movement and avoids adding anything foreign or synthetic to your body; it’s simply a case of restoring fat to the areas where it used to be.

 Another major benefit to using transplanted fat over cosmetic fillers is that it’s a permanent solution.
 Whereas fillers are reabsorbed by the body and need to be repeated every 9-18 months, transplanted fat remains.
 It only diminishes with the natural ageing process.

-Volume loss is one of the earliest signs of ageing, starting in the thirties.
-As it continues to progress, the face becomes thinner and the skin starts to sag.
-Imagine removing stuffing from a cushion; as the volume inside the cushion decreases, the fabric loses its tightness and starts to wrinkle.
+Volume loss is one of the earliest signs of ageing, usually beginning in our thirties.
+As this loss of volume continues, the face becomes thinner and the skin starts to loosen and sag.
+Imagine removing stuffing from a cushion; as the volume inside the cushion decreases, the fabric becomes lax and starts to wrinkle.

-The fat pads in our face are just like cushions, giving us a soft, youthful fullness.
-The loss of these fat pads is the number one reason we start to look older.
+The fat pads in our face are just like cushions and give us that soft, youthful fullness.
+The loss of these fat pads is the main reason we start to look older.
 It’s something we’ve only come to understand quite recently - and it means that we can start fending off the signs of ageing earlier than before.